 Like many mandala symbols, the Watchword matrix is based upon the principle of four, represented by the four primary directions in which an object may move on a two-dimensional surface – i.e., forward (or upward), backward (or downward), left and right.

 These directions can be represented by the equal-armed Greek Cross, made with a single vertical and horizontal line.
 The Greek Cross is widely believed to symbolize the radiation of the cosmos from a central point.
 Since this cosmos may be interpreted not only physically but also psychologically, the Greek cross can also symbolize the radiation of the psyche from the centre of consciousness and personal being.

-When interpreting psychological dynamics from the Watchword Matrix, usually only the eleven central "key" words are considered.
+When interpreting psychological dynamics from the Watchword Test, usually only the eleven central "key" words are considered.
 To aid discussion and interpretation, these Watchword Keys are given descriptive names, as shown below.

-Each of these keys represents a specific psychological tendency (or archetype), based upon the significance of its location within the matrix.
+Each of these keys represents a specific psychological tendency (or archetype), based upon the significance of its location within the form.